 Race briefing will be held at the various venues at the following times:

-Limited pre-event accommodation is available at Glencairn Farm.
-This includes dinner on night of registration and breakfast on the first day of event.
-Alternatively riders can book accommodation anywhere in or around Underberg, Himeville or Sani Pass.
+Limited pre-event tented camping is available at Glencairn Farm.
+The cost for this camping is not included in your entry fee.
+You need to book this separately.
+The camping fee includes dinner on the night of registration day and breakfast on the first day of the event.
+Alternatively, riders can book accommodation anywhere in or around Underberg, Himeville or Sani Pass.

 Each team is allocated a four-person tent (2.5m X 2.5m), with enough space for two riders and luggage.
 Comfortable mattresses will be provided but you are required to bring your own sleeping bag and pillow.
 Tents will be erected for you.

 All competitors must make their own accommodation arrangements for Scottburgh after the finish of the event.

 Each competitor will be issued with a 100-litre dust- and waterproof plastic box.
 The letter on your black box is not your batch sticker.
 You can ignore it.
 This is to help the box stacker while off-loading at the race villages.
 All your clothing, bike spares, energy drinks etc, need to be packed into this box and this will be transported between the stage locations.
 No other bags will be transported between stage locations.
 It will be your responsibility to load your box onto the Super Group truck before the start of each day.
 There will be a separate truck travelling from registration directly to Scottburgh with bike boxes and any other kit you will not require during the event.
 Please ensure that you load any unwanted kit into this truck, which will be at Glencairn the afternoon of your registration and the morning of your start.
 Black boxes need to be handed back at the finish in Scottburgh where they will be exchanged for a Finisher’s top.

 All riders not staying at Glencairn Farm on the evening prior to their start will need to make use of the Drop and Go system on Glencairn Farm, situated at the entrance near the batch pounds.